 Located in the northern mountains of Peru, Cajamarca was settled by pre-Inca cultures as early as 5000 B.C.
-In the fifteenth century A.D, the region became a strategic Incan administrative center for the Tahuantinsuyo Empire under the rule of Tupac Yupanqui (r.
-1471-93).
-On November 16, 1532, Cajamarca was the site of the first encounter between Spanish conquistador Francisco Pizarro and Atahualpa.
-Shortly thereafter, Pizarro and his band conquered the Inca empire.
+In the fifteenth century A.D, the region became a strategic Incan administrative center for the Tahuantinsuyo Empire under the rule of Tupac Yupanqui, who ruled from 1471 to 1493.
+Cajamarca was the site of the first encounter between Spanish conquistador Francisco Pizarro and Atahualpa in 1532 before he conquered the Inca Empire.

 Due to its relative isolation, colonial and post-colonial development in Cajamarca was incremental, allowing the city to maintain much of its provincial character and historic architecture.
 The historic center of Cajamarca is remarkable, with well-preserved Baroque architecture constructed of volcanic stone and characterized by ornate façades.
 A significant example of viceroyal architecture in Cajamarca is the Belén Religious Complex, comprised of two hospitals, a church, and other community buildings.
 Since its development in the seventeenth and eighteenth centuries, the complex has played a vital role in the community as a religious site continuously in use and providing medical care well into the twentieth century.